pbeukema/LabHacks/readme.md

 * If you can not write down the general linear model you are using from scratch and solve it in closed form, [learn how](http://www.brainvoyager.com/bvqx/doc/UsersGuide/StatisticalAnalysis/TheGeneralLinearModel.html).

+* Understand the difference between [univariate and multivariate approaches](https://arxiv.org/pdf/1603.01857.pdf) to fMRI

 * [PyCortex](https://github.com/gallantlab/pycortex) provides excellent visualization of your statistical maps projected on the surface and dynamically generated in your browser.
 ##  Literature Search
 * You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed